-A Growing, Ageing and Increasingly Diverse Population
+An Ageing and Increasingly Diverse Population

-Cardiff has grown significantly over the last 25 years and although population projections indicate a slowdown in growth over the next 25 years (2018-2043), there is still a projected increase of 24,642 residents.5 As a result, it is estimated that Cardiff will need between 19,000 and 30,500 new homes and 30,000 and 43,000 new jobs by 2036.
+Cardiff has grown significantly over the last 25 years and although population projections indicate a slowdown in growth over the next 25 years (2018-2043), there is still a projected increase of 24,642 residents.
 This growth will not be even across age groups, however, with the highest growth rate predicted for those aged 65+, primarily due to increasing life expectancy.
 The continued growth in the city's older population will result in greater need and consequently greater demand for health and care services due to frailty and chronic illness, such as dementia.
-Meeting the needs of an ageing population - and reducing pressure on services - will require ensuring the city is an age-friendly environment that supports older people to be active, participate in all aspects of city life, and live independently in their own homes for as long as possible.
+Meeting the needs of an ageing population - and reducing pressure on services - will require ensuring the city is an age friendly environment that supports older people to be active, participate in all aspects of city life, and live independently in their own homes for as long as possible.

 It is also important to recognise that Cardiff has an increasingly diverse population, with people from many different cultures and backgrounds.
-According to the 2021 Census, 16.5% of Cardiff's residents were born outside the UK, the highest figure in Wales.
-Additionally, 21.2% of Cardiff residents belong to an ethnic minority group, which rises to 32.7 % when considering those aged 4 to 15.
-Cardiff has seen positive total net migration for a number of years and, whilst latest projections show much lower net migration levels over the next 15 years, Cardiff will remain a key place of welcome, particularly for those seeking refuge and asylum.
+Cardiff has seen positive total net migration for a number of years, and this is projected to increase over the next 15 years, with Cardiff to remain a key place of welcome, particularly for those seeking refuge and asylum.
 This is a great asset to our communities, but also means that needs can differ across the population.
 Services need to be able to adapt and respond to this diversity, empowering people by providing access to the right information, advice, and assistance.